 For example, a long-time supporter of atheistic counterparts, Venezuelan President Hugo Chavez, has turned to religion for inspiration in his battle against cancer.
-When he appears on television, Chavez (right) waves around a crucifix and said that cancer has made him “more Christian.”
+When he appeared on television, Chavez (right) waved around a crucifix and said that cancer has made him “more Christian.”
 His timing is patently obvious.
 Elections are coming in his decidedly Catholic country, and he may have found a way to retain his office.

 "Given that he cannot hide the illness, but he can hide its characteristics and danger, he's decided to take as much advantage of it as he can, and one advantage is the symbolic and religious issue," Luis Vicente Leon, a Venezuelan pollster and analyst, told CNN.
 "He'll present himself as the chosen one, the man who has been cured and healed by the Lord to continue governing the country."

 "It's like a pact with God, with Christ, my Lord," said Chavez, who was raised Catholic but has clashed with Church leaders while in office.
 "I'm sure He will lay on a hand so that this treatment, which we're rigorously following, will have supreme success."

 Fascinating.
 Turning to religion to help win an election?
 Where have we seen that before?
 That’s right – virtually every American presidential election since Jimmy Carter told Playboy magazine that he lusted after other women “in his heart.”